wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 ## Install other SQL Server Services and features

 To install additional SQL Server services, such as Analysis Services in tabular mode, run the SQL server setup wizard.
-The setup files are on the virtual machine’s local disk.
+The setup files are on the virtual machine's local disk.

 1. Click **Start** and then click **All Programs**.